vlstill/presentations/dtedi/pres.md

 *   these methods have to be actually usable

-    *   minimal investment from the developers perspective
+    *   minimal investment from the developers' perspective
     *   gives useful answers most of the time

 ## Ways Towards Program Correctness